 President Ivan Duque closed Colombian borders to foreign travellers in mid-March and borders were set to reopen on 31 August.
 It’s a huge setback for Avianca as the airline is effectively grounded aside from cargo flights and has already declared bankruptcy in U.S. courts.

 It’s one of the world’s toughest travel bans.
 Colombians returning home have been asked to self-quarantine for 14 days upon arrival.
-The nation is under countrywide quarantine until at least 25 May, and travel between regions is also highly restricted.
+The nation has extended quarantine procedures until August 1, with a longer quarantine for individuals over age 70 until August 31.